mmkobylin/tech_challenge/README.md

 ## Plan

 My MVP should:
-1. be able to take input for names of the players;
+1. Allow players to enter their names;
-2. be able to randomly pick pairs out;
+2. Be able to randomly form pairs of players;
-3. be able to send that information back to user;
+3. Be able to inform the players who they are paired with;
-4. Have CSS styling that makes the website accessible and easy to use;
+4. Have CSS styling that helps with website accessibility and general use;

-I have decided to implement PHP and Laravel framework for the project, because I felt I had best understanding of the system.
-Also PHP is compatible with the CSS, which I considered invaluable asset.
+To accomplish these four goals I have decided to implement PHP and Laravel framework for the project.
+I feel that I have the best understanding of these.

 ## Idea

-I decided to stylize the ping pong for an old fashion arcade game Pong.
-Yet instead of going to a black and white theme, I decided to go with a black, white and green.
-The website will still be readable, but looking more modern, and more engaging for the eye of the user.
+I have decided to stylize ping pong in the fashion of the old arcade game Pong.
+Instead of going with a black and white theme, I have decided on a black, white and green theme.
+This will allow a more modern, more engaging and eye-pleasing design without sacrificing legibility for the players.

-After some consideration I decided to add some more or the background, box shadow effects and transform effects, making the site more readable and accessible.
-I also tried to make the background look like an old fashion monitor background would look like.
+After further consideration I decided to add more to the background, in the form of box shadow and transform effects, both of which further improve accessibility.
+As part of this process I worked to make the background resemble an old fashioned monitor to stir up some additional nostalgia for my players.

-I decided to design the mobile version first to make it load faster on smaller devices.
-Then I designed the desktop one, using media queries.
+As the mobile market is extremely important I decided to design for this first to ensure that the program will load faster on smaller devices, and then used media queries to design the desktop version.

 ## Style

-All the components and it's features are in alphabetical order in the style.blade.php.
+All the components of the game and its features are in alphabetical order in the style.blade.php.

 ## Routing

-As each field is mandatory, I decided it is for the best to make user choose how many players do they want to include.
-It currently gives them option of 4, 6, and 8.
+As each field is mandatory, I decided it is for the best to make the player choose how many other players they would like to include.
+Currently the options are 4, 6, and 8.

-When user is clicking on the number, it is taking them to the screen where they could fill in the names.
-If they change their mind, they might simply click 'Try again?!' button.
+When a user clicks on the number of players they want it takes them to the screen where they fill in their names.
+If they change their mind there is a 'Try Again' button that restarts the selection process.

 ## Original Wireframing

-I am attaching an original wireframing in the resources/wireframing folder.
-Some minor stylistic choices had been caused either by taking into an account an overall accessibility of the page, or nature of used programming language.
+I am attaching an original wireframingi n the resources/wireframing folder.
+Some minor stylistic choices have been dictated by my objective for accessibility, or else by the nature of the programming language I have used.

 ## License